Briton C. Busch: Academic career

 Busch spent his entire academic career in the History Department at Colgate University, where he became an instructor in 1963, an assistant professor in 1965, associate professor in 1968, and full professor in 1973.
 In 1978, he was given an academic chair as the William R. Kenan, Junior, Professor of History.
-He served as Chairman, History Department, 1980–1985, and then Director, Social Sciences Division, 1985-1991.
+He served as chairman, History Department, 1980–1985, and then Director, Social Sciences Division, 1985–1991.
 He was appointed William R. Kenan, Junior, professor emeritus in 2003.

-He was a Woodrow Wilson Fellow in 1963, a National Endowment for the Humanities fellow in 1967-68, and a Social Science Research Council fellow in 1968-69.
+He was a Woodrow Wilson Fellow in 1963, a National Endowment for the Humanities fellow in 1967–68, and a Social Science Research Council fellow in 1968–69.

-For more than a decade, he was a leading figure in the field of maritime history in the United States, particularly with the North American Society for Oceanic History, where he served as a member of the executive council in 1983-1988; chairman of the book awards committee from 1987 to 1992; vice president 1991-92; and president, 1991–1992 and 1995-1998.
+For more than a decade, he was a leading figure in the field of maritime history in the United States, particularly with the North American Society for Oceanic History, where he served as a member of the executive council in 1983–1988; chairman of the book awards committee from 1987 to 1992; vice president 1991–92; and president, 1991–1992 and 1995–1998.
 In addition, he was a member of council of the International Commission for Maritime History, 1996 to 2000, and served as Book Review editor of the country's leading scholarly journal for maritime history in the United States, The American Neptune, from 1991 to 2003.

-He was a member of the Society for Military History and served as a member of the book prize committee from 1996–98, and was its chairman from 1998-2000.
+He was a member of the Society for Military History and served as a member of the book prize committee from 1996 to 1998, and was its chairman from 1998 to 2000.
 Additionally, he was a member of the American Historical Association, the Royal Society for Asian Affairs, Middle East Studies Association, the Western Front Association.